etkecc/ansible/README.md

 Please, read the [spantaleev/matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) documentation, because matrix-ansible repo provides only system related stuff and customizations, 99% of matrix-related work done in Slavi's repo.

+**NOTE**: we have [paid service - etke.cc](https://etke.cc/#contact) - that will do all setup, configuration and maintenance for you.
+That service pretty cheap and has 2 purposes - invite new people to matrix and support project.

 # Included features & perks

 ## versions